Morata, Spain again show they won't be going away easily at Euro 2020

 Morata, meanwhile, has been the subject of death threats after his early performances this summer and despite missing an early header from point-blank range, it was his clinical finish after a wonderful first touch which put Spain 4-3 up.

-Enrique has at times appeared to be the only who thinks Morata should be playing as Spain's first-choice centre- forward but his confidence was repaid with an all-round display which went some way to explaining why clubs all over Europe have shelled out a combined £170 million for his services.
+Enrique has at times appeared to be the only one who thinks Morata should be playing as Spain's first-choice centre-forward, but his confidence was repaid with an all-round display which went some way to explaining why clubs all over Europe have shelled out a combined £170 million for his services.

 "It's true I've been through things I haven't liked, but the majority of Spain is with me," Morata said afterwards.
 "The goal is for my wife, my kids and all the people who support me.
 You have to suffer to experience moments like that."